top of page

 k4uSafY_reduced.png

-We do not offer every plan available in your area.
-Currently we represent 2-8 organizations which offer 3 products in your area.
-Please contact Medicare.gov or 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all your options.
+We do not every plan available in your area.
+Currently we represent 2-10 organizations which offer 3 products in your area.
+Please contact Medicare.gov, 1-800 Medicare (24 hrs. a day 7 days a week, TTY 711) or your local State Health Insurance Program (SHIP) to get information on all your options.

 bottom of page